-Collaborating with other public health organizations, the UPHA’s Advocacy Unit voiced concerns to Governor Gary Herbert about Utah’s rapidly accelerating positive COVID-19 tests and hospital admissions.
+In June, collaborating with other public health organizations, the UPHA’s Advocacy Unit voiced concerns to Governor Gary Herbert about Utah’s rapidly accelerating positive COVID-19 tests and hospital admissions.
 As an organization, UPHA asked for a smart, safe, and science based opening up of Utah’s economy, focusing on 4 main public health priorities:

 - Reinvigorate and restructure the Governor’s COVID-19 Task Force